MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Orders**, and then choose the related link.
 2. Choose the **New** action.
-3. Create a purchase order for supplier 10000 on the work date (January 23) with the following purchase order lines.
+3. Create a purchase order for vendor 10000 on the work date (January 23) with the following purchase order lines.

     |Item|Location code|Quantity|
     |----------|-------------------|--------------|